 - Scanned Documents

 Data We Do Not Convert

 Account Balances: Outstanding balances are stored in a way that is too specific to your previous software vendor.
-We can not convert your accounts receivable, as the payment and adjustment history between the two systems would not match up.
-Keep your existing system operational until you have finished outstanding claims and personal balances.
+We cannot convert your accounts receivable, as the payment and adjustment history between the two systems would not match up.
+Keep your previous system operational until you have finished outstanding claims and personal balances.

-Audit Logs: Your previous software system may track an audit log of which users viewed and edited data.
-User accounts can’t be brought over from your previous system, so the audit log can not be converted.
-If your practice wishes to preserve your audit logs, your may wish keep a backup of your old system or maintain a relationship with your existing vendor.
+Audit Logs: Your previous system may track an audit log of which users viewed and edited data.
+User accounts cannot be brought over from your previous system, so the audit log cannot be converted.
+If your practice wishes to preserve your audit logs, your may wish keep a backup of your previous system or maintain a relationship with your previous vendor.